AndreProenza/3D-TerreiroPaco-Lisbon/README.md

 ## Introduction

-Using Virtual Reality Scenarios to Treat Phobias and Others psychological disorders are getting more frequent.
-This project goal is to model from scratch a 3D virtual scene that could have been used for the purpose of treatment of these phobias.
+Using virtual reality scenarios to treat phobias and other psychological disorders is getting more frequent.
+The project goal is to model from scratch a 3D virtual scene that could have been used with the purpose of treating these phobias.

 The virtual setting portrayed in this work is an urban setting inspired by Lisbon's `Terreiro do Paço` or `Praça do Comércio`.
 To portray this 3D scenario, `Blender` was used as the main tool.